Powered by RedCircle

 You don’t need to sell the company values to that person because they’ve already felt them, they know them and they endorse them.
 If they are staying and they want to go on an upper position, they probably value the company and their job.

 How did Tenko hack the security system of a US corporation at the age of 13?
 How does he combine being the CEO of a big tech company and raising 2 kids?
-Find out in our interview below.
+Find out in our interview above.

 Time Stamped Show Notes